Skip to main content

 Hobbies: Soccer, Golf, Hiking, Spikeball, Washington DC and Miami Hurricanes Sports, Medical Podcasts

-Residency Reflection: Having the largest residency class means I ALWAYS have a co-resident free to hang out after a long shift/week and there’s always a senior or graduate who I can seek advice with for my career interests.
-As a medical podcast junkie, we have awesome weekly conferences that have featured IU Med Peds grads including “Kidney Boy” Dr. Joel Topf and Dr. Chris ”The Chiu Man” Chiu from The Curbsiders.
-The volume, diversity, and level of care offered from our 5 hospitals on a single campus is, in my opinion, unmatched.
-Our Global Health and Morris Green programs offer remarkable opportunities.
-Finally, I love Indy!
+Residency Reflection: Having the largest residency class means I always have a co-resident free to hang out with after a long shift or week, and there’s always a senior or graduate who I can seek advice with for my career interests.
+As a medical podcast junkie, we have awesome weekly conferences that have featured IU med-peds grads including “Kidney Boy” Dr. Joel Topf and Dr. Chris ”The Chiu Man” Chiu from The Curbsiders.
+The volume, diversity and level of care offered from our five hospitals on a single campus is, in my opinion, unmatched.
+Our global health and Morris Green programs offer remarkable opportunities.
+Finally, I love Indianapolis!
 Incredible food, drink, sports and culture, something fun to do any night of the week, it’s extremely affordable, and there’s no traffic!
 When evaluating programs in my residency search, I always ended up thinking back to my interview day with IU.
 That’s how I knew it was my dream program!

 Read Bio